-In reflection I have realized that this is a deep-rooted artistic desire that traces back to when I was a child.
 As a family we would go somewhere for vacation every summer.
 I think that there, in those trips, is where my yearning for travel and the idea of “place” became instilled in me.
-Growing up in a small, rural town in Nebraska, I never really appreciated the place that I lived until I was a few years into my undergrad traveling constantly with a nationally-touring rock band, studying abroad in Norway, and performing regularly in orchestras, and several ensembles that my ideas had begun to change in me.
+Growing up in a small, rural town in Nebraska, I never really appreciated the place that I lived until I was a few years into my undergrad; with experiences traveling constantly with a nationally-touring rock band, studying abroad in Norway, and performing regularly in orchestras, and several ensembles shaping my appreciation for my surroundings.

-Nevertheless, I firmly believe that visual art captures these ideas of objectivity, place, immediacy, and quiet stasis perhaps better than music alone can.
-To that, I think that there is so much to be learned from the techniques used in the visual arts and how they might be used in musical craftsmanship on a technical level beyond any programmatic elements that could subjectively be placed in sonic medium.
-That is why I have devoted the past few years to develop my own methods and techniques for my craft.
-Although my methods are perhaps in a primitive state, I am constantly trying to challenge my ideas, reshape them, and develop them into a strong artistic and academic statement.
+To that, I think visual art captures these ideas of objectivity, place, immediacy, and quiet stasis perhaps better than music alone can.
+I think that there is so much to be learned from the techniques used in the visual arts and how they might be used in musical craftsmanship on a technical level beyond any programmatic elements that could subjectively be placed in sonic medium.
+Still, what we are really dealing with are interactions and situations between people.
+Real people, not abstract concepts of “performers” and “audience.”

-Kory has frequently collaborated with theater and dance programs, writing incidental music for Jack Garrison and the University of Nebraska at Kearney Theater productions of Euripides’ Hecuba, Henrik Ibsen’s The Lady from the Sea, Dayna DeFilippis 2016 Dance Recital, and the BGSU MicrOpera program.
-His music has been performed across North America, Australia, and Europe and has been featured on the New York City Electroacoustic Music Festival, the New Music gathering, Composer’s Circle, The New Music Conflagration’s Traveling Tunes // Traveling Sounds, the national BGSU Graduate Student Forum, the Bowling Green New Music Festival, the Electroacoustic Barn Dance, New Music on the Point, Noise Floor, New Music on the Bayou, SCI Conferences, and has been selected and performed by the Bowling Green State University New Music Ensemble.
-His work for Hecuba was awarded by The Kennedy Center American College Theater Festival for achievement in Original Composition Music and Sound Effects, he has been an ASCAP Morton Gould Award finalist, and artist-in-residence at Arts, Letter, and Numbers in Averill Park, NY, and the Kimmel, Harding, Nelson Center for the Arts in Nebraska City, Nebraska.
+Kory’s music has been performed across North America, Asian, Australia, and Europe and has been featured on the New York City Electroacoustic Music Festival, the New Music gathering, Composer’s Circle, SEAMUS, LaTex, The New Music Conflagration’s Traveling Tunes // Traveling Sounds, the national BGSU Graduate Student Forum, the Bowling Green New Music Festival, the Electroacoustic Barn Dance, New Music on the Point, Noise Floor, New Music on the Bayou, SCI Conferences, and Klangraum among others.
+His work for Hecuba was awarded by The Kennedy Center American College Theater Festival for achievement in Original Composition Music and Sound Effects, he has been an ASCAP Morton Gould Award finalist, recognized by ACSM 116 (Tokyo), Festival Stradella (Italy), and artist-in-residence at Arts, Letter, and Numbers in Averill Park, NY, and the Kimmel, Harding, Nelson Center for the Arts in Nebraska City, Nebraska.
+Kory has frequently collaborated with theater and dance programs, writing incidental music for productions of Euripides’ Hecuba, Henrik Ibsen’s The Lady from the Sea, Dayna DeFilippis 2016 Dance Recital, choreographer Princess Charis Grant, and the BGSU MicrOpera program.

 Kory is currently pursuing a PhD. in music composition at the University of North Texas.
-He is a former student of Mikel Kuehn, Elainie Lillios, Anthony Donofrio and Darleen Cowles Mitchel, and holds a Bachelor of Music degree in composition from the University of Nebraska at Kearney, and a Master of Music in composition from Bowling Green State University.
+He is a former student of Antoine Beuger, Anthony Donofrio, Sungi Hong, Mikel Kuehn, Elainie Lillios, and Darleen Cowles Mitchel, and holds a Bachelor of Music degree in composition from the University of Nebraska at Kearney, and a Master of Music in composition from Bowling Green State University.